BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 Further potential combined attacks must be investigated, documented and the risks has to be estimated.

-All the gathered information has to lead into "Attack Pattern" which are also have to be stored in a structured database.
+All the gathered information has to lead into "attack pattern" which must be stored in a structured database.

 ##### B. Maintenance of the attack pattern catalogue
 TODO add long description + metrics, costs, personnel, related levels

 ##### ASSESSMENT
-* Does your organisation gather information about new vulnerability issues?
+* Does your organization gather information about new vulnerability issues?
 * Are these issues filtered to dedicated project, used hardware and software stacks?
 * Are there project teams after final (serial) release responsible for these issues?